 If the woman has a family member with Down's syndrome, Edwards' syndrome or Patau's syndrome, enquiries should be made into whether the type is known, as a familial translocation will increase the chance of inheriting Down's syndrome, Edwards' syndrome and Patau's syndrome.
 Referral to the All Wales Medical Genomics Service may be advised.
-Parental karyotyping or NIPT may be offered through the All Wales Medical Genomics Service
+If it is unclear or there is more than one family member with the condition referral to the All Wales Medical Genomics Service should be offered.
+Parental karyotyping or NIPT may be offered through the All Wales Medical Genomics Service.